ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 #### Host sizing
 {: #vcsvsrx-planning-host-sizing}

 The current vSRX offering has limited hardware options for deployment.
-Since these options are not variable, it is recommended that you review the options available in the [{{site.data.keyword.cloud_notm}} infrastructure customer portal](https://control.softlayer.com/network/gatewayappliances).
+Since these options are not variable, it is recommended that you review the options available in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/network/gatewayappliances).

 ### Network design
 {: #vcsvsrx-planning-network-design}